cloud-prog-team3/local-deploy/doc.md

 - [Instance Submission](#instance-submission-controller)
 - [Instance Expiration](#instance-expiration-controller)

----

-## Instance Inactive Termination Controller
+#### Instance Inactive Termination Controller

 This controller monitors instances and automates actions based on their inactivity status and lifespan.
-The controller understands if the Instance can be declared as Inactive and starts sending notifications to its tenant to inform them to access their Instance resources, otherwise they will be paused (if persistent) or deleted (if not persistent) after a specific period of time.
+The controller understands if the Instance can be declared as Inactive and starts sending notifications to its tenant to inform them to access their Instance resources, otherwise they will be paused (if persistent) or deleted (if not persistent) after a specific period of time defined in the `Template` resource.
-- **Field used**: `Template.spec.InactivityTimeout`
-- **Default value**: `never`

-### Detailed Behavior
+##### Detailed Behavior
-1. The controller retrieve all the active instances.
-2. It checks if the Instance has to be monitored or not.
-    * On the associated `Namespace` resource a new label called `InstanceInactivityIgnoreNamespace` can be added.
-    * If the `Namespace` presents this label, the `Instance` is ignored by the controller, therefore it can stay inactive for a long time and not being stopped/deleted.
-3. The controller adds new annotations on the `Instance`:
-    * **AlertAnnotationNum**: the number of notifications that has been sent to inform the tenant that the instance has not been used for a certain time and it will be stopped/deleted soon.
-It ranges from 0 up to `InstanceMaxNumberOfAlerts`.
-    * **LastActivityAnnotation**: it represents the last moment the user has accessed to the `Instance` via Frontend (using the Ingress) or via SSH.
-    * **LastNotificationTimestampAnnotation**: the timestamp of the last sent notification.
-It is used to understand if enough time is passed from the previous notification, hence a new one can be sent.
-4. The controller checks if the instance is inactive by comparing its last activity timestamp against the `InactivityTimeout` specified in the `Template`.
-    - If the instance is inactive (remainingTime <0=):
-        - A series of notification emails are sent to the `Instance` owner.
-        - After a configurable number of alerts, **CrownLabs** proceeds to either:
-            - Stop the `Instance` (if it is persistent), or
-            - Delete the `Instance` (if it is non-persistent).
-    - If the `Instance` is not inactive (remainingTime >0), the check is rescheduled for a future run.
+The controller begins by retrieving all the active **Instances**.
+For each instance, it determines whether it should be monitored or not.
+This decision is influenced by a special label that can be added to the associated **Namespace** resource, called `InstanceInactivityIgnoreNamespace`.
+If the Namespace carries this label, the controller will ignore the instance, allowing it to remain inactive for an extended period without being stopped or deleted.

+Once it is established that the instance should be monitored, the controller adds several annotations to it.
+These include the `AlertAnnotationNum`, which tracks the number of notifications sent to inform the tenant that the instance has been idle for some time and will soon be stopped or deleted.
+This number ranges from zero up to a maximum limit defined by `InstanceMaxNumberOfAlerts`.
+Another annotation is the `LastActivityAnnotation`, which records the last time the user accessed the instance either via the frontend through the Ingress or via SSH (through the SSH bastion tracker).
+The controller also adds the `LastNotificationTimestampAnnotation`, indicating the timestamp when the last notification was sent.
+This timestamp helps to determine if enough time has passed since the previous notification, allowing a new alert to be sent if needed.

+Next, the controller checks whether the instance is inactive by comparing its last activity timestamp with the **InactivityTimeout** value specified in the Template.
+If the instance is found to be inactive (meaning the remaining time is zero or less), a series of notification emails are sent to the instance owner.
+Once the number of alerts reaches a configurable threshold, CrownLabs will take action by either stopping the instance if it is persistent, or deleting it if it is non-persistent.
+On the other hand, if the instance is still active (the remaining time is greater than zero), the controller reschedules the inactivity check for a future time.

-5. If the `Instance` has been paused and the user restart it, the `AlertAnnotationNum` is reset, the controller evaluate the new `remainingTime` and the entire process repeat itself.
-    - This mechanism uses the `LastRunningAnnotation` value to understand if the `Instance` has been restarted after being paused.
+Finally, if the instance has been paused and the user restarts it, the `AlertAnnotationNum` is reset.
+The controller then evaluates the new remaining time, and the entire monitoring process begins again.
+This mechanism relies on the `LastRunningAnnotation` annotation to detect if the instance has been restarted after being paused.

-### How does the check is performed?
+##### How does the check is performed?
-The controller focuses on one point: understand if the `Instance` is being used (and it should not be deleted) or it is not used (and it should be deleted).
+The controller focuses on one point: understanding if the **Instance** is being used (and it should not be deleted) or it is not being used (and it should be deleted).
-An `Instance` can be accessed by the Crownlabs Frontend or via SSH.
+An Instance can be accessed by the Crownlabs Frontend or via SSH.
 The controller uses **Prometheus** to do this check:
-* It uses Nginx Metrics to verify the last access to the Frontend
+* It uses Nginx metrics to verify the last access to the Frontend
 * It uses a custom metric (called **bastion_ssh_connections**) to monitor the SSH accesses.

 After this check, the **LastActivityAnnotation** is updated with the most recent timestamp.
-If the last access is above the max threshold (defined with the `inactivityTimeout` field in the `Template` resource), the `Instance` is declared as **inactive** and (if enabled) email notifications start to be sent at regular interval (**NotificationInterval** parameter).
+If the last access is above the max threshold (defined with the `inactivityTimeout` field in the **Template** resource), the Instance is declared as **inactive** and (if enabled) email notifications start to be sent at regular interval (**NotificationInterval** parameter).
-After the maximum time of notifications, the `Instance` is stopped.
+After the maximum time of notifications, the Instance is stopped.

-### How does the SSH access is monitored?
-Already done in the other PR ??

-### Parameters for the reconciler
+##### Parameters for the reconciler
 The **InstanceInactiveTerminationReconciler** adds some new parameters compared to the other controllers:
 * **InstanceMaxNumberOfAlerts**: the maximum number of notification that Crownlabs can send before stopping/deleting the Instance.
 It can be overrided by the `AlertAnnotationNum` annotation that can be in the Template resource.
 * **EnableInactivityNotifications**: flag to enable/disable the email notifications.